navinvent/SongBird-Mystery/ReadMe.txt

-If you just Want to play the game download, the game, run the app and click the icon, and you should be good.
+If you just Want to play the game
+Right click the file named game
+Click Save as
+Download it
+Click to install
+You can play the game